microspectrometer/dev-kit-2020/README.md

   buffer

 ## Dev kit redesign
+- *2019-05-10: revisiting this now: everything below is addressed*
+- TODO: update this with redesign
+- old 2018-08-16 notes start here:
 - PCBs for dev kit will change
 - spi-master-simulant and spi-slave will be simpler
 - spectrometer breakout board will have optimized form factor for